wuzhiwyyx/lightning_template/README.md

 ## Usage
 #### 1. Add new dataset
-1. Create a new dataset class in `datasets` folder, for example, namely `mydatset.py`
+1. Create a new dataset class in `src/datasets` folder, for example, namely `mydatset.py`
 2. Import `Register` class in the beginning of `mydataset.py` and register the dataset class using `@Registry.register_dataset()` decorator
     ```python
     # other import statement ...